varnish/Varnish-Book/varnish_book.rst

 Type ``man varnishd`` to see all options of the Varnish daemon.
 Relevant options for the course are:

--a <[hostname]:port>      listen address
--f <filename>             VCL file
+-a <[hostname]:port>      listening address and port for client requests -f <filename>             VCL file
 -p <parameter=value>      set tunable parameters
-..
-TODO for the author: Consider to remove -S
--S <secretfile>           secret for authorizing access to the management port -T <hostname:port>        management interface
--s <storagetype,options>  where and how to store objects
+-S <secretfile>           shared secret file for authorizing access to the management interface -T <hostname:port>        listening address and port for the management interface -s <storagetype,options>  where and how to store objects

 .. container:: handout